THE HAGGIS BAGGIS LITERARY AWARD

 THE DARTMOUTH COLLEGE BOOK AWARD

-The Dartmouth Club Book Award recognizes a young woman in the top 10% of the junior class who has demonstrated outstanding academic and leadership qualities and whose high moral character, imagination and concern for others has made a positive impact on your school and community.
-The award is intended to recognize consistently superior performance in a number of different areas, be it the arts, academics, athletics or other areas of achievement.
+The Dartmouth Club Book Award recognizes a young woman in the junior class who has demonstrated outstanding academic and leadership qualities and whose high moral character, imagination and concern for others has made a positive impact on our school and community.
+The award is intended to recognize consistently superior performance in a number of different areas, be it the arts, academics, athletics, and other areas of achievement.

 THE JANE DURSTON GROAT PRIZE

 The Jane Durston Groat Prize, given by Anne Eyre Trainer, Class of 1995, and her parents, Mr. and Mrs. Robert Trainer, is given to a spirited and enthusiastic member of the senior class whose growth as a student was enhanced by her attendance at Miss Porter’s School.

 We have a student in our midst who I think may be a magical unicorn.
 This student leaves a trail of sunshine everywhere she goes.
 She has an extraordinary capacity to make those around them feel fantastic.
 She is observant, thoughtful, humble, kind, and also, wonderfully hilarious.
 This student is a superlative leader, and an equally adept collaborator.
 She has brought her myriad talents to bear on everything she has undertaken in her time at Porter’s.
 I feel blessed to have gotten to work closely with this student as her teacher, producer, and now advisor.

 It is an honor that I get to announce that The Jane Durston Groat Prize goes to Maren Frey.

 This award is made annually to a senior whose generosity of spirit, sense of service, and enthusiastic involvement with the school embody the best qualities of Farmington women.